microsoft/makecode-csp/content/unit-5/day-18/sorting-arrays.md

 ### 3. Activity: Sorting Algorithm (20 minutes)

-Direct students to the [Sorting Arrays Practice]() page.
+Direct students to the <a href="/unit-5/day-18/sorting-arrays-practice">Sorting Arrays Practice</a> page.
 Instruct students to create a bubble sorting algorithm in MakeCode (NOTE: this is a challenging assignment.
 It's okay if a majority of students don't get it.
 Feel free to walk through the solution code with them.)
 Students will have the opportunity to complete this activity in the next lesson.
-Encourage students to publish their work and paste the links on their [Sorting Arrays Practice]() page.
+Encourage students to publish their work and paste the links on their <a href="/unit-5/day-18/sorting-arrays-practice">Sorting Arrays Practice</a> page.

 ### 4. Reflection/Homework